vmchien217/dagger/android.md

 ### tl;dr

-Dagger assumes that users on Android will use ProGuard.
+Dagger assumes that users on Android will use R8 or ProGuard.

 ## Why Dagger on Android is hard